 - If you are involved in a complicated case, ask an ADA to review your application for a search warrant to ensure that it is in accordance with the United States and New York State Constitutions.
 (If possible, have all applications for search warrants reviewed.) - Always contact the DA's office on serious and complicated cases.
 If the case warrants it, the ADA can send an officer undercover to gather evidence for your case, thus enhancing the chances of bringing charges against the defendant and crafting a solid case. - Make the DA's office aware of the condition of the animals as soon as possible after they are seized.
-Ensure that the ADA assigned to the case has copies of all necessary paperwork (Depositions, Informations, etc.), and copies of all photographs and video tapes.
-(Be sure to obtain a receipt from the DA's office for all photographs, video tapes, and all other evidence.) - After presenting your Information or Felony Complaint to the DA's office, continue working with the ADA to obtain whatever additional evidence he requests. - Decisions as to how the case will be handled will be made by the DA's office, generally with input from law enforcement and the humane organization involved.
+Ensure that the ADA assigned to the case has copies of all necessary paperwork (Depositions, Information, etc.), and copies of all photographs and video tapes.
+(Be sure to obtain a receipt from the DA's office for all photographs, video recordings, and all other evidence.) - After presenting your Information or Felony Complaint to the DA's office, continue working with the ADA to obtain whatever additional evidence he requests. - Decisions as to how the case will be handled will be made by the DA's office, generally with input from law enforcement and the humane organization involved.

 If the DA's office seems to lack interest in your case, find out why, if possible.
-Perhaps past cases they received were not well documented, the evidence was poor, and the case was not winable.
+Perhaps past cases they received were not well documented, the evidence was poor, and the case was not win-able.
 If your case is well prepared, and you are supportive and enthusiastic about its prosecution, the response may be different.

-IMPORTANT Occasionally, the probation department sends inquiries to the arresting officer asking for opinions as to what should be done with regard to sentencing.
-Respond to them, especially for cases in local Justice Courts.
+IMPORTANT: Occasionally, the probation department sends inquiries to the arresting officer asking for opinions as to what should be done with regard to sentencing.
+Respond to them, especially for cases in local

+Justice Courts.
 Your response is important to the recommendations of the Presentence Investigation Report.
 If you fail to respond, your input cannot get factored into the sentence.

-Whether the case ends in a plea bargain or a conviction after trial, ask the ADA to recommend that as part of the sentencing, the person is instructed to:
+Whether the case ends in a plea bargain or a conviction after trial, ask the ADA to recommend that as part of the sentencing, the judge order the person to:

-- surrender the animals to the local humane organization (See section 374.5 of the Agriculture and Markets Law in the "Various NYS Laws Dealing With Animals" section.) - - pay restitution for the cost of care to all humane organizations involved in the case
+- surrender the animals to the local humane organization (see section 374.5 of the Agriculture & Markets Law, Article 26) - not have any more animals for a reasonable period of time (see section 374.8(c) of the Agriculture & Markets Law, Article 26) - pay restitution for the cost of care to all humane organizations involved in the case, if there has not been a security bond posting hearing held prior to the case being adjudicated